frideosapps/frideos_flutter/README.md

 # Frideos-flutter

-A collection of helpers, made with the intent to simplify the using of streams and the BLoC pattern, and various widgets for Flutter.
+A collection of helpers, made with the intent to simplify the using of streams and the BLoC pattern, and various widgets for Flutter (animations, transitions, timed widgets, scrollingtext, etc.).

 ## Helpers for streams and BLoC pattern: